optimusmoose/JAMSS/README.md

 --------

 **Schema of output files**
-* The truth files contain flat file lists of the peptides included in the .fasta file.
-Note that for any reasonably-sized .fasta file, these files will be very large. "output_truth.csv" contains one line per centroid in the mzML file with the following schema: centroidID,isotopeTraceID,charge,pepID,proteinID,mz,rt,abundance
+* centroids.csv: This file contains one line per "true" centroid in the mzML file.
+An isotopicEnvelopeID is included because, in the event of PTMs, one peptide/charge combination can generate more than one isotopic envelope.
+Schema: centroidID,isotopeTraceID,charge,pepID,isotopicEnvelopeID,mz,rt,abundance

-* output_truth_peptides.csv" contains one line per peptide in the mzML file with the following schema: proteinIdx, peptideIdx, peptideSequence
+* peptide_sequences.csv contains one line per peptide in the digestion with the following schema: pepID, peptideSequence

+* protein_peptides.csv contains one line per protein/peptide pair in the digestion such that the peptide was a result of the digestion from the protein.
+Note that this will generate 1 or more entries per peptide in the mzML file, since the same peptide can come from more than one protein.
+Schema: proteinID, pepID

 **FAQs**
 Q) Can I run more than one instance of JAMSS at a time?